 Yet Emptiness is also a thing, or a state, is it not...?

 When Emptiness is contrasted with form, the opposite of Form is the Formless or the Empty State.

 In Taoist thought we often refer to the 'Mind' as the "Heart, or sometimes we refer to the Heart/Mind...
 The Heart is something that may accommodate both...

 50% Complete - Almost there....

-Enter your name and email to stay connected with us, receive our periodic Tao Newsletter - which we send out only a few times a year, learn about our upcoming events, and receive special access to new upcoming programs on Taoist Yoga, Qigong and Self Transformation.
-We value your privacy and respect your interests - so we only periodically send out updates and newsletters with interesting content on the Way of Tao, Practice and Self Transformation.
+Enter your name and email to stay connected with us, receive our periodic Tao Newsletter - which we send out only a few times a year, learn about our upcoming events, and receive special access to new upcoming programs on Qigong, Neigong and Self Transformation.
+We value your privacy and respect your interests - so we only periodically send out updates and newsletters with our new programs, interesting content on the Way of Tao, and Self Transformation.